jaynwauche/snbank/README.md

-#Features of The snbank
+Features of The snbank
  code
-The features of the snbank code are ouytlined as follows:
+The features of the snbank code are outlined as follows:
 1. Already registered staffs will be able to login into snbank system.
 2. The staff after signing in will be able to create an snbank account.
 3. The code will store account details of newly registered customers in a customer    file.